sewil/WvsGlobal/README.md

 - [ ] Papulatus
 - [ ] Some portals broken (Henesys Market, Deep Ant Tunnel II, wrong offset)
 - [ ] Update drop data
-- [ ] Town door not going away for non-owners when leaving/disbanding pt
 - [ ] Pt job/level not updating
+- [ ] Items/mesos fall from top of map when manually dropped
+- [ ] Looting issues when in party
+- [ ] Door not showing up in field when joining party
+- [ ] Door not going away when disbanding pt
+- [x] Door not updating when creating party
 - [x] Wrong party map status (leader id in wrong position?)
 - [x] Doors not showing up in town, wrong spawn position
 - [x] Sitting